DfE props up college merger with £7m grant

 They added: “We fully recognise the theatre’s cultural and community value as a much-loved local asset and are committed to carefully considering all options for its regeneration and continued use.”

-A DfE spokesperson declined to comment on record but told FE Week the financial support package provided to the college was intended to establish it a financially sustainable institution.
+A DfE spokesperson declined to comment on record but told FE Week the financial support package provided to the college was intended to establish it as a financially sustainable institution.

 Latest education roles from